SETAGI/Podcast-Channel/README.md

 ## Description:

-This project is about a web application made entirely with CSS3 (Sass) & HTML5, this was the first application made for the full stack web development career at ACAMICA.
+This is a project based in the responsive web design method and it is about a web application made entirely with CSS3 (Sass) & HTML5, this was the first application made for the full stack web development career at ACAMICA.

 ## Technologies used: